Net Worth

 Total Career Earnings: | $14,164,518 |

 In 2008, Kroy Biermann signed a four-year rookie contract with the Atlanta Falcons worth $1.9 million.
-He received a signing bonus of $174,750, which helped him earn $469,750 in his first NFL season.
+He received a signing bonus of $174,750, which helped him earn $469,750 in his first season in the NFL.

 In 2012, Biermann signed the most valuable contract of his career, a 3-year deal worth $9.15 million with the Falcons.
 He received a $3.1 million signing bonus, earning him $4.2 million for the 2012 season.